kg4okg/RD-Style-emulator-disk-images/README.md

 These disk images are meant to be used for PDP-11 computers using an RQDX3 controller.
 They are created for this [MFM Disk Emulator](https://www.pdp8online.com/mfm/mfm.shtml).
+Please note that these images will **not** work with the SIMH PDP-11 simulator.

 The RD disk drives supported are the following:
 ```